Tpaefawzen/Nuts-revived/README.md

 [Roughly described here (Japanese)](https://www.esolangs.blog/specs-nuts/)

 # License
-[The original repository](https://github.com/hoge-fuga-0000/Nuts) is not archived at all, so the license is completely unknown.
+[The original repository](https://github.com/hoge-fuga-0000/Nuts) is not archived at all, so the license is unknown.
-If I could have overriden the license, I would relicense this project to:
+But since [hakatashi/esolang-box](https://github.com/hakatashi/esolang-box/tree/master) is licensed under the MIT License and the Nuts are taken up with attribution, hoge-fuga-0000/Nuts is likely to be used to be published under the MIT License or similar.

+So I am publishing this under the following ISC License:

 ```
 ISC License